Tracie Hunter: Early life and education

-Tracie Hunter was born in Cincinnati, Ohio in 1967, to parents Charlotte and Stephen "Steven" Edward Hunter Sr, who raised their children, Tracie, Edward Louis, Erica, and Stephen Edward Jr., Catholic.
-She was the eldest of the four siblings.
-In 1986, 17-year-old Edward Louis, while a high school student, committed a string of armed robberies that ended in a confrontation with the police, and Edward Louis shooting himself.
+Tracie-Marie Hunter was born in Cincinnati, Ohio, in 1966 to Charlotte Thomas and Stephen “Steven” Edward Hunter Sr. She was raised as the eldest of four siblings (Edward Louis, Erica, and Stephen Edward Jr.) in a Catholic family.
+In 1986, 17-year-old Edward Louis committed a string of armed robberies that ended in a confrontation with the police and Edward Louis shooting himself.

-Hunter completed her undergraduate education at Miami University, and earned a Juris Doctor professional degree from the University of Cincinnati College of Law.
+She graduated from Forest Park High School, completed her undergraduate education at Miami University, and earned a Juris Doctor professional degree from the University of Cincinnati College of Law.

 Lawyer

 Hunter was admitted to the Ohio bar in 1993.
 She started working as an attorney advocate for neglected children and as a contract attorney with a public defender's office.
 At the same time, she worked as the general manager of the WCVG urban, gospel, radio station.